 Module leader: John Gough

-This module enables participants to develop knowledge and understanding of the relationships between organisations, policy and labour markets in relation to career development and coaching, and to integrate and apply this in a range of career development and coaching contexts and practices.
+This module enables participants to develop knowledge and understanding of the relationships between organisations and labour markets in relation to individual's career development, and to integrate and apply this in a range of career development and career coaching contexts and practices.

 - Identify organisational perspectives on career, discuss the formation and role of policy and describe sources of labour market intelligence.

 - Critically evaluate and interpret this knowledge by critiquing the impact of organisations and policy on career development and coaching.